-BROWN: I would be there for three years.
-Today I can talk about the first year.
+BROWN: We would be there for three years.

-Q: Who was the ambassador there?
+O: Who was the ambassador?

 BROWN: The ambassador was the late Malcolm Toon.
 This was his fourth ambassadorial post.
 He had been ambassador in Prague, Belgrade, Tel Aviv and Moscow, a true career ambassador.